 Different insects call for different courses of action, but there are a few tricks that work well for getting rid of just about any pest:

-Leaf Armor.
-This natural treatment is fantastic for killing off most insects, so follow the instructions on the bottle and give your tree a good spray down.
+Houseplant Leaf Armor.
+This natural treatment is fantastic for killing off most insects, as well as bacteria and fungus.
+(It works just like neem oil but without the unpleasant smell.)
+It also cleans and adds shine to your houseplant’s leaves!
+Give your tree a good spray down.

 Once you’ve treated what you can see, you might need to take measures for the specific pest.